 - Communication with industry leaders

-Formal, across the board adoption of American Meat Institute slaughter audit protocols for both beef and pork suppliers empowered our suppliers to focus their efforts in accordance with these well established and broadly respected standards.
+The adoption of the American Meat Institute slaughter audit protocols for both beef and pork suppliers empowered our suppliers to focus their efforts in accordance with these well established and broadly respected standards.

 Additionally, the Council has been working closely with Yum! and our brands around the world to align our core values on animal welfare globally, creating audit documents and policies that address issues of well-being and establish an environment that will assure continuous improvement.

-Our suppliers continue to perform admirably with regard to animal welfare issues, understanding fully the requirements of the Yum! program and the expectations of our customers.
+Our suppliers continue to work diligently with Yum! regarding animal welfare issues, understanding fully the requirements of the Yum! program and the expectations of our customers.
 The chicken, beef and pork industries have addressed these issues earnestly and positively, recognizing that their customers and ours require assurance that animal welfare is taken seriously.
 Yum! also continues to be a positive force in promoting good welfare practices and the necessity for validation within the industry.
 We are frequently invited to speak to industry groups, as well as government and public symposia, about animal welfare issues and developments.

 While our standards for animal welfare are high, we always seek knowledge from external sources to improve our practices where appropriate.
-In the U.S., KFC works with the American Association of Avian Pathologists (AAAP) and has previously been represented on two AAAP Welfare subcommittees.
-Yum! is viewed by experts in academia and industry as possessing valuable insight about advancing animal welfare; addressing legitimate issues with prudence and deliberation to assure incremental improvement.
+In the U.S., KFC has contributed to the work of the American Association of Avian Pathologists (AAAP) and has previously been represented on two AAAP Welfare subcommittees.
+Yum! is viewed by experts in academia and our industry as possessing valuable insight about advancing animal welfare; addressing legitimate issues with prudence and deliberation to foster incremental improvement.

 Yum! established the Global Animal Welfare Program with input from the U.S., UK and our Animal Welfare Advisory Council.
 This program, which is based in science and best practice, allows for adjustments to cover local needs and regulations.